 The flower girl’s role changed during the Renaissance period, involving the use of garlic and the introduction of the ever-popular bridesmaids.
 In Medieval times, it was believed that evil spirits would try to steal the bride.
 With the flower girl keeping them at bay with garlic and the bridesmaids confusing them, the bride could safely join her groom!

 Fortunately, the Elizabethan era brought a more wholesome, lovely role for our flower girls.
 A path of flower petals was created from the bride’s home to the location of the ceremony.
-The flower girl would be the first to walk the path, leading the bride while sprinkling flowers and rosemary leaves from a special cup.
+According to Overnightflowers.com, the flower girl would be the first to walk the path, leading the bride while sprinkling flowers and rosemary leaves from a special cup.

 Victorian Era and Flower Girls